- Saving Sight Around the Globe

 HKI has been carrying on the legacy of Helen Keller, our fearless founder, for almost a century as an innovator in the field of eye health.
 Get to know some of our Experts who are at the forefront of combatting preventable blindness.

 Kathy Spahn, HKI's President and CEO, is a thought leader in the eye health community as a member of the Executive Committee on the Board of Trustees for the International Agency to Prevent Blindness and several other organizations at the forefront of preventing blindness.

 Nick Kourgialis, the Vice President of Eye Health, has been recently named the Chair of the Diabetic Retinopathy Committee for the International Agency to Prevent Blindness and is leading the charge to curb the rise of Diabetic Retinopathy in Bangladesh and Indonesia.

 Nancy Prail and Tonya Daniels give students in New York, New Jersey and four other states across the country the gift of clear vision by spearheading HKI’s ChildSight® program.

-Chad MacArthur and Emily Toubali, HKI's Neglected Tropical Diseases (NTDs) team, are on the front lines of the fight to eliminate several NTDs, working with Ministries of Health and other partners in several countries in Africa.
+Emily Toubali, the leader of HKI's Neglected Tropical Diseases (NTDs) team, is on the front lines of the fight to eliminate several NTDs, working with Ministries of Health and other partners in several countries in Africa.

 In the News